masterborn/masterborn-blog/src/content/Debunking_the_CTO_myths.md

-So you’re basically trying to find the common ground.
-I can see empathy and careful listening is one of your key tools at work.
+So you’re basically trying to find common ground.
+I can see empathy and careful listening are some of your key tools at work.